 Side Effects Of Watermelon: How Much Is Too Much?

 Watermelon may seem like an ideal summer fruit, and to a certain extent, it is.
 Not only does it consist of more than ninety percent water (which is great for keeping you hydrated), it is also fat-free and rich in many essential vitamins, minerals and oxidants.
 However, consuming watermelon in large amounts can produce adverse side effects.
 Most of these problems have to do with having too much lycopene or potassium.
+Read about the side effects of watermelon.

 1. Intestinal Disturbance